jjdproductions/SendFuuds/README.md

  * Login Screen
      * User can login
- * Registration Screen
      * User can create a new account
- * Stream
+ * Stream (Home Screen)
      * User can view a feed of their own food and their friends' food.
- * Creation
+ * Creation (Post Screen)
-     * User can post a new food to their feed and add the expiration date
+     * User can post a new food to their feed, add the expiration date, and a brief description.
- * Search
+ * Search Screen
      * User can search for other users
      * User can add another user
+ * Send Request Screen
+     * User can ask friends if they want their soon-to-expire food.

 ---